comit/sonoff-bridge/PlatformIO.md

 Install PlatformIO to a known folder.

 ## Download Tasmota
-Download the latest Tasmota release from https://github.com/arendst/Sonoff-Tasmota/releases and unzip to another known folder.
+Download the latest Tasmota release Source code from https://github.com/arendst/Sonoff-Tasmota/releases and unzip to another known folder.

 ## Configure PlatformIO